 There are many frameworks that play into the wish of large organizations to become more manoeuvrable.
 Nexus, Scrum of Scrums, Large Scale Scrum, etcetera.
 The major benefit to SAFe is that not only does it introduce Agile principles and practices, it also incorporates the lessons of Lean, DevOps and, in version 5.0, Design Thinking.
 This valuable combination of ground-breaking ideas about project management, product development and software development, integrated in one complete package that can be applied in many large companies, has led to SAFe becoming the leading framework for large organizations.

 To provide organizations who want to implement SAFe with more practical tools, Scaled Agile has defined a clear, step-by-step plan with 12 steps of implementation.

-In order to offer more guidance to people without a SAFe training, Scaled Agile has defined a step-by-step plan with 12 implementation steps.
-Eelco Rustenburg, partner of Gladwell Academy, has made a selection and comes to five simple steps.
-Successful transformations to an Agile organization have led to the step-by-step plan.
-By implementing the ideas in SAFe, the large organization can:
+Eelco Rustenburg, a partner at Gladwell Academy, has sorted these and come up with four simple steps.
+Successful transformations into an Agile organization have led to this step-by-step plan.
+By applying the ideas according to the SAFe model, the (very) large organization can:

 - Get more work done;

-Have a look at the second blog about the Scaled Agile Framework, in this blog I will point out the available (free) content and the use of the framework itself.
+Check out the second blog about the Scaled Agile Framework here, in which I’ll further go into the available content and the use of the framework itself.